How to get custody of a child in Virginia

 In the state of Virginia, both married and divorced parents can file for sole custody.
 In the case of married parents, they may apply in the condition that they do not live under the same roof as their spouse; otherwise, the court may not interfere.

 In both cases, the parent must file a Petition for Custody in the Juvenile & Domestic Relations District Court (J&DR).
-For married parents filing for divorce in the Circuits Courts, they are also permitted to have the issue of custody addressed in the Circuit Courts.

-Hiring an attorney in the state of Virginia for a custody petition is not required, but it is recommended.
+Hiring an attorney in the state of Virginia for a guardianship petition is not required, but it is recommended.
 After presenting the other spouse with all of the relevant paperwork, an initial hearing will be scheduled by the court.
 Prior to this hearing, all concerned parties in the case, for both the J&DR and the Circuit Courts, must attend a four hour long parenting education class.
-Parents who fail to comply will greatly diminish their chances of gaining custody.
+Parents who fail to comply will greatly diminish their chances of gaining guardianship.